Mountain Man (band): Other projects

 Sauser-Monnig released her debut solo album, Dawnbreaker, under the name Daughter of Swords in July 2019.
 Molly Sarlé released her debut solo album, entitled Karaoke Angel, in September 2019.
-Amelia Meath is a member of the electronic duo Sylvan Esso which has released four full-length albums, the most recent being No Rules Sandy, released August 2022.
+Amelia Meath is a member of the electronic duo Sylvan Esso which has released five full-length albums, the most recent being Ow ∞, released September 2026.
 In addition, Meath and Sarle contribute their vocal talents to the indie music group BOBBY.
 In 2022, Meath and Sauser-Monnig formed The A's, who released their debut album, Fruit, in July 2022.